 Required documents may include:

-- statements from your financial institution, for example a 'bank statement' showing what interest you have earned.
+- Statements from your financial institution, showing what interest you have earned.

 H&R Block can help

-We can identify exactly what you need to do to get into shape for the 2016 tax season and maximise your deductions.
+We can identify exactly what you need to do to get into shape for the tax season and maximise your refund.

 - Find your nearest H&R Block office and book an appointment